-The Committee reviews the goals, objectives, and scientific benefits of the proposed research to certify that the project has appropriate merit.
+The Committee reviews the goals, objectives, and scientific benefits of the proposed research to certify that the project will benefit human or animal well-being.
 It verifies that all animals will be provided proper housing and care, and ensures that those who will be working with animals have received proper training and have practices and procedures in place to reduce as much pain or discomfort to the animals as possible.

 The review process is rigorous and often takes many weeks to complete; researchers must prove they are qualified to conduct the study in an appropriate and humane manner.
 The IACUC also routinely monitors research it has approved to make sure researchers are following the letter and spirit of their protocol.

 You can call the Animal Concern Hotline at (734) 763-8028 or report any concerns anonymously using our online submission form.